 Moving Communications Deeper Into the Cloud

-The “sizzle” in this week’s Microsoft Ignite announcements came from the set of new features the company is adding to Teams, and particularly to the video component of the team collaboration platform.
+The “sizzle” in the recent Microsoft Ignite announcements came from the set of new features the company is adding to Teams, and particularly to the video component of the team collaboration platform.
 As big players like Microsoft, Zoom, Cisco, Google, and others fight it out in the pandemic-driven remote work market, they want to give end users more to love about their application.
 And it’s not just new ways to display talking heads on the screen; this week’s Teams upgrades included enhancements to meeting transcriptions, and templates aimed at making project management easier on Teams.

 But the really interesting announcement for enterprise communications professionals wasn’t even a Teams release.
 As my colleague Beth Schultz reports on No Jitter, the newly debuted Azure Communication Services represents Microsoft’s entry into the communications platform as a service (CPaaS)/communications APIs/embedded communications market.

 Beth does a great job covering the significance of Azure Communication Services for the enterprise CPaaS/embedded communications market, so I want to step back and take a look at a different aspect.
 Microsoft’s Azure Communication Services play could affect not just the communications market, but the public cloud market.